 But the podding and snapping was only the beginning of mom’s work.Vegetables had to be taken into the kitchen, blanched in a pot of boiling water for a few minutes, and then plunged into cold water before being put into plastic freezer bags.
 Repeat, repeat, repeat … a few cups of vegetables at a time.

 Peaches also had to be blanched so the skins would peel off easily before they were pitted and packed into jars.
 The jars filled a canner so big it covered two burners on the stove, and there they boiled for a long, long time.
 Tomatoes had to be prepared in the same labour-intensive way.
-Jams could only be made one small batch at a time, with constant stirring while they cooked.
+Jams could only be made one small batch at a time, with constant stirring while it cooked.

 A cob of corn was held in one hand.
 With the other hand, the knife was moved in a sawing motion toward the cutter, removing several rows of corn at a time.
-Then the dull side of the knife was run down the sheared area, to remove juices and little pieces of corn still clinging there.
+Then the dull side of the knife was run down the sheared area, away from yourself, to remove juices and little pieces of corn still clinging there.
 The cob was given a bit of a turn and a few more rows were cut off, and so on.

 On and on the process went, and the cutters were soon covered in bits of corn and sticky juice.
 If you wore glasses it became nearly impossible to see through them after awhile.
 One lucky person took the full pans of corn into the house and filled plastic freezer bags.
 That was a clean job.